nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README5.md

 ### 5.1.3 Pie Chart

-This visualisation tool is a good choice when we need to represent the overlapping parts constituting whole.
+This visualisation tool is a good choice when we need to represent the non-overlapping parts constituting whole.
 The app comes with a preset example, below:

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/5V.14.png" alt="Preset Pie Chart" width="700"></p>